bahadurCorvit/JavaScript/dom.md

 ## **DOM Methods**

-This document provides an overview of the most commonly used DOM manipulation methods in JavaScript.
 These methods are essential for accessing and interacting with HTML elements on a web page.

 ## 1. `getElementById`